Customer-Centric Marketing: It’s All About People

 Those are powerful connections!
 They can transform a customer into a lifetime advocate and ally for your company.

-To really harness the power of storytelling, we take a cue from Ann Handley’s handy and humorous book, “Everybody Writes.”
-She counsels making your customer the hero of the story, thanks to your product/service.
-That can look a thousand different ways, but here are a few ideas to get you started:
+To really harness the power of storytelling, we take a cue from the customer-centric marketing playbook.
+One excellent example of this comes from Ann Handley’s handy and humorous book Everybody Writes.
+She points out the importance of making your customer the hero of the story thanks to your product or service.
+That can take a thousand different forms, but here are a few ideas to get you started:

 • A narrative about how a building manager saves her company time and money while elevating the workplace experience by ordering the perfect lighting